 It’s important to read through the original agreement thoroughly and focus specifically on the terms and conditions related to change orders.
 The clauses include the period that both parties can initiate a change order, the specific format, and information and the authorized agent that will approve the change order for contractor initiated changes.

 2. Review plans and specifications

 The failure to address, review, and clarify issues with the scope of work means the more unnecessary change order requests you’ll have to do later.
-When you consider the contract and its clauses, you will review plans and specifications.
+When you consider the contract and its clauses, you will review plans and project details.
 In this step, you should review and anticipate the current site status and conditions to make sure there are potential issues that can arise.
 If there are ambiguous drawings and errors in the scope, it can result in material and labor shortages for the project.
 The failure in identifying problems with the scope of work and plans will lead to unnecessary changes later in the project.

 3. Don’t delay or ignore change orders

 The owner or the contractor can initiate the change order request.
 Either way, it is crucial to deal with it right away.
 To do this, negotiate the cost, receive authorization to begin the work in writing (change the scope), and make schedule adjustments for the amended work.
 Delaying change orders can be disastrous to a project because it can result in substantial cost overruns and an inaccurate schedule.
 When in the process of receiving a request for a change order, it is a good idea to get started with reworking the schedule to avoid any delay.

 Additionally, eSUB’s change order module offers an organized system to manage all CORs.
 To prevent delays in change orders, using this system, you can set calendar alerts and reminders.